a stunning loch

 Two islands, a broken peninsula and a number of rock bays give this water its appeal.

-You'll find good sized hard, fighting trout and a few exceptional ones in the mix.
+You'll find good sized hard, fighting brown trout and a few exceptional ones in the mix.
 There are decent perch here too.

 Dries or traditional wets work well.
 There are stories of evening rises and big trout engulfing sedges around the islands.